fermyon/workshops/wasm-and-containers/workshop/01-spin-getting-started.md

 |-- webpack.config.js
 ```

 Let's explore the `spin.toml` file.
 This is the Spin manifest file, which tells Spin what events should trigger what components.
-In this case our trigger is HTTP, for a web application, and we have only one component, at the route `/...` — a wildcard that matches any request sent to this application.
+In this case our trigger is HTTP, for a web application, and we have only one component, at the route `/...` — a wildcard expression that matches any request sent to this application.
 Spin applications can consists of many components, where you can define which components that are triggered for requests on different routes.

 ```toml
 spin_manifest_version = 2